 The new Ego RS Version (RS standing for “Reparto Sportivo,” or Sports Department) is the regular Ego, but with every dial, switch, and meter turned up to 11.
 It has a completely remapped VCU (the ECU for electric bikes) that lets the bike leap from 0-62 MPH in a hair over 2.5 seconds.
 It has a lower-slung battery pack to match the MotoE’s weight distribution.
 It has a new, much stronger chain, with the final drive adjusted to 15/44.

-What this basically boils down to in short is that you’re going to be able to buy a MotoE racing bike with wing mirrors.
+What this basically boils down to in short is that you can go out right now and go buy a MotoE racing bike with wing mirrors.
 And, being Italian, Energica have also lopped off the front cowling and some fairings, making this quite possibly the first real attempt at an electric streetfighter bike.
-Only time will tell as bikes start to reach customers!

 You might notice that there is a number missing after the model name, which is quite odd for a Ducati.
 Yet, it’s intentional.
 Based on the original 1993 Monster, a bike that at the time was renowned for being light, fast, and aggressive.
 Over time, it grew a little slower, a little heavier, and things just kept getting bigger and bigger.

-Ducati decided that for 2021, it was time to hit the reset button.
+Ducati decided that for 2021 and onwards, it was time to hit the reset button.

 And my oh my, what a reset they did.
 The engine is back into the 900cc’s, familiar and powerful territory for the company from Bologna.
 A 937cc Desmodromic Testastretta V-twin is the new heart of the Monster, and it chucks out 111 HP and 69 lb-ft of torque.

-Returning to the original formula that gave the original Monster its blistering speed, Ducati has put the bike on a severe diet.
-An entirely new frame assembly made entirely out of race grade aluminum, as well as narrowing the frame and fairing to centralize mass and use less material, has helped the Monster come in under 400 lbs wet.
+Last year the red beast returned to the original formula that gave the original Monster its blistering speed, Ducati has put the bike on a severe diet.
+An entirely new frame assembly made entirely out of race-grade aluminum, as well as narrowing the frame and fairing to centralize mass and use less material, has helped the Monster come in under 400 lbs wet.

 And as Ducati puts it in their official brochure: “The essentials: an engine, a seat, the tank, the handlebars.
 Everything you need to have fun, nothing more.”

-There are still the lower powered 821 and heavier, higher powered 1200 models, but the new Monster (and just Monster) have the ones that appreciate lightweight Italian power and ferocity have a new bike to whet their appetites.
-Read more about the 2021 Ducati Monster.
+There are still the lower-powered 821 and heavier, higher powered 1200 models, but the new Monster (and just Monster) have the ones that appreciate lightweight Italian power and ferocity have a new bike to whet their appetites.
+Read more about the Ducati Monster or check out Ducati’s 2022 lineup.